Enjoy your time passing through Charles de Gaulle at some of the best Paris CDG airport lounges on offer.

 Star Alliance lounge – distinctly Parisien

-Another option for those flying on Star Alliance member airlines, which includes United Airlines, Air Canada, and Lufthansa, is the salon Star Alliance at Paris CDG, located in Terminal 1 on Level 11.
+Another option for those flying on Star Alliance member airlines, which includes United Airlines, Air Canada, and Lufthansa, is the the Star Alliance lounge at Paris CDG, located in Terminal 1 on Level 11.
 Admission is the same as the Lufthansa lounge; business-class and first-class passengers get in for free as well as those with a qualifying club membership or Star Alliance Gold status.

-Distinctly Parisian in appearance, this sleek lounge features eclectic metal dividers between seating areas, artistic photographs of Paris on the walls, and lots of natural light.
+Distinctly Parisienin appearance, this sleek lounge features eclectic metal dividers between seating areas, artistic photographs of Paris on the walls, and lots of natural light.
 Chairs and couches are plush and comfortable and are within close proximity to tables, USB ports, and outlets.
 Those catching up on business can take advantage of free Wi-Fi as well as printer and copier access.